Marc Lavoine: Personal life

 Marc Lavoine has a son, Simon, from his first marriage to ex-Vogue model Denise Pascale.

 In 1995 he married Sarah Poniatowski (from the Poniatowski family, which is originally from Poland); they have three children together: Yasmine, Roman, and Milo (born 1 July 2010).
 They divorced in 2018.

 On 25 July 2020 he married the novelist Line Papin.
 They divorced in 2022.

 He now lives in Paris and has put out numerous albums along with several movies.

-Philanthropy

 Lavoine is a member of the Les Enfoirés charity ensemble since 1996.
 He has no other known charitable interests.